Soon Jai Park

 Soon Jai Park, Ph.D.
 (1937–2018) was a Canadian federal research scientist at Agriculture and Agri-Food Canada in Harrow, Ontario.
 He was internationally known for his dry bean breeding program that expanded bean production in Canada – taking beans that are usually grown in Africa, India, Korea, Japan and Brazil, and breeding them so they could thrive in Ontario and Western Canada to give farmers new crops to grow.
 He developed more than 28 bean varieties during his 25 year career (it takes 10 years to develop a new variety.)

 Biography

-Park was born in Korea in 1937 and started his career there as a rice breeder.
+Park was born in Korea in 1937 and started his career there.
+In 1963 Park worked as a rice breeder at a research station in Suwon, Korea, with training stints at an international rice research centre in the Philippines.
 In 1981 he joined Agriculture and Agri-Food Canada and worked there until retirement in 2006.
 He adopted a team approach to bean breeding, involving the expertise of crop physiologists, pathologists and entomologists.

 Career

 In 1981, Park started working navy beans and developed 19 varieties, five of which were registered after his retirement.

 The navy beans that Park helped develop include: